apache/gravitino/docs/security.md

 Gravitino only supports external OAuth 2.0 servers.
 First, users need to guarantee that the external correctly configured OAuth 2.0 server supports Bearer JWT.
-Then, on the server side, users should set `gravitino.authenticator` as `oauth` and give `gravitino.authenticator.oauth.defaultSignKey`, `gravitino.authenticator.oauth.serverURI` and `gravitino.authenticator.oauth.tokenPath`  a proper value.
+Then, on the server side, users should set `gravitino.authenticator` as `oauth` and give `gravitino.authenticator.oauth.defaultSignKey`, `gravitino.authenticator.oauth.serverUri` and `gravitino.authenticator.oauth.tokenPath`  a proper value.
 Next, for the client side, users can enable `OAuth` mode by the following code:

 ```java